AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/create-maps-customized-templates.md

 >[!NOTE]
 >
 > The map template must be configured and made available for authoring by your administrator.
-For more details, see *Configure authoring templates* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Configure authoring templates* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 Perform the following steps to create a map using the custom map template:

 1. In the **Assets UI,** navigate to the folder where you want to create the map.
-1. Click **Create \> DITA Map**.
+1. Select **Create \> DITA Map**.
-1. On the Blueprint page, select the map template you want to use and click **Next**.
+1. On the Blueprint page, select the map template you want to use and select **Next**.
 For example, if you have created a map template 'test-template', select it.
 1. On the Properties page, specify the map **Title**.
 1. Specify the file **Name**.